Elain520/unitest/README.md

-    -q, --quiet                    Quiet mode, suppress all output -t, --test <FILE>              Test mode: specify the assembly file to test -v, --verbose                  Verbose mode: show more execution information -V, --version                  Print version information
+    -q, --quiet                    Quiet mode, suppress all output -t, --test <FILE>              Test mode: specify the assembly file to test -v, --verbose                  Verbose mode: show more execution information --reg-init-code            RegInit mode: if set, RegInit will be initialized through code; otherwise RegInit will be converted to initialization instructions
+    -V, --version                  Print version information
 ```